as of May 7th, 2019

 In no case does Harvestr sell, share or rent out your contact lists to third parties, nor does it use them for any purposes other than those set forth in this policy.
 We will use the information from your contact lists only for legal requirements, to invoice and collect summaries for our own statistics and for the purposes of providing you with customer support services.

-As creator of the contact lists and associated email campaigns, you are considered the data controller within the meaning of the GDPR, and Harvestr is acting only as a data processor.
+As creator of the messages and contact lists, you are considered the data controller within the meaning of the GDPR, and Harvestr is acting only as a data processor.
 In this capacity, you are responsible in particular for:

 - making all the declarations necessary to the relative data protection authority,